Pierre-Alexandre-Gourdain/reflectomITER/iwrap/README.md

 ---

-#### Optional CMake target for the C++ adapter test
+## Optional CMake target for the C++ adapter

-The adapter smoke test can also be added as an optional CMake target:
+The C++ adapter can also be built through an optional CMake target:

 ```cmake
 option(BUILD_IWRAP_ADAPTER "Build reflectomITER iWrap adapter test driver" OFF)